seanjs-stack/seanjs/README.md

 - AngularJS
 - NodeJS

+**SequilizeJS**

+Sequelize is a promise-based ORM for Node.js and io.js.
+It supports the dialects PostgreSQL, MySQL, MariaDB, SQLite and MSSQL and features solid transaction support, relations, read replication and more.

 # Under Development!

-For more info, please visit http://seanjs.org/status for more info
+For more info, please visit [http://seanjs.org/status](http://seanjs.org/status)

 ### Installation
 ```sh